Dr. Susan Burnett

 March 24, 2016 | Leave a Comment

 Preparing for the Transition The end of the school year is approaching and many of you may be having your children transitioning into new schools for the fall.
 Having your child in a whole new environment can be a very frightening thing for parents and you may be concerned with whether it will be the best placement for your child.
 Luckily we have a few tips for you that will hopefully ease your transition.
-Talk to your IEP team members ahead of time about your concerns: As a group … [Read more...]
+Talk to your IEP team members ahead of time about your concerns: As a group discuss … [Read more...]

 Filed Under: Uncategorized |